understandable-machine-intelligence-lab/Quantus/README.md

 pip install quantus[tensorflow]
 ```

-Additionally, if you want to use the basic explainability functionaliy such as `quantus.explain` in your evaluations, you can run `pip install quantus[extras]` (this step requires that either `torch` or `tensorflow` is installed).
+Additionally, if you want to use the basic explainability functionality such as `quantus.explain` in your evaluations, you can run `pip install quantus[extras]` (this step requires that either `torch` or `tensorflow` is installed).

 Alternatively, simply install requirements.txt (again, this requires that either `torch` or `tensorflow` is installed and won't include the explainability functionality to the installation):